 - Read the text in front of CAS# Latency (CL)

 If that CAS#Latency (CL) is 9.0 clocks then your system currently running on RAM with CL9 Ratio.
 Which means if you want to upgrade the total RAM size without replacing the existing RAM, then you must purchase another RAM with same CL ratio and clock speed.

-Piriform Speccy is another good utility to fetch out CAS Latency (CL) Ratio.
+Piriform Speccy is another good utility to fetch out CL Ratio.
 It also reveals tons of information of your device.
-It has the ability to show live uses graphs and temperatures of various components.
+It could show live uses graphs and temperatures of various components.
 You can export those details as XML, text file or print / PDF.
 Just open the app navigate to RAM section.
-Now you can view Slot information, type, size, CAS Latency (CL) and much more.
+Now you can view Slot information, type, size, CL ratio and much more.
 See the following screengrab.

-Method C: Know CAS Latency (CL) Ratio via Command Prompt / DOS
+Method C: via Command Prompt / DOS / PowerShell

 In some cases, installing new software is not permissible due to the administrator’s restriction.
 Or user unable to enter GUI mode (computer restarting in DOS mode).
 So, we are writing a solution for you.
 Thanks to Fazlul Haque, whose comment inspired us to update this post.

-- Start + R > write CMD > press OK
+- Press Start + R to open Run window.
+Write CMD press OK

-- Click Start button > write CMD > press Enter
+- Click Start button & type CMD press Enter

 - Type following command